 Currently, repositories can be found on the Data Network by searching with the text

 georef-countryname, plus a filter on the portal name (Public) and on the theme (Geographical Referentials).
 Although proven successful, accessing repositories in this way might require some prior knowledge.
-To achieve a more direct and immediate discoverability, geographical referentials will soon be added to the Data Network’s Data Network’s Repositories page.
+To achieve a more direct and immediate discoverability, geographical referentials will soon be added to the Data hub’s Repositories page.

 This repository visibility issue is part of the process of redesigning the Data hub, whose exploratory phase began in the fourth quarter of 2020.
 The entire Opendatasoft team is poised to build and maintain a system to encourage more practical data use and gather a community of data enthusiasts who produce, enhance, share, and use data on a daily basis.

 How to choose the right charts for your data?

 Illustrate, share, show, demonstrate, develop… So many verbs to refer to the visual depiction of data.
 It’s indeed for the purpose of “sharing data” that they’re first and foremost expressed...

 The SFR Geostatistics solution allows businesses of all kinds to benefit from anonymized mobile data.
 We interviewed Claire Prost-Romand, Product Manager to learn more…

 What Is a Basemap and How to Choose the Best One for Your Data?